-Olin Health Center is located on East Circle Drive between Berkey and Morrill Halls.
-The Health Center provides medical, dental, and optical care for students who are enrolled for 7 or more credits, doctoral students enrolled for 6 or more credits and for graduate assistants.
+Olin Health Center is an outpatient health care facility providing medical, dental, optical and health education services to the students of MSU.
+It is on East Circle Drive between Berkey and Morrill Halls.
+Olin Health Center is nationally accredited by the Joint Commission on Accreditation of Health Care Organizations, and is staffed with board certified physicians and other certified health care professionals.
+All regularly enrolled students carrying seven or more credits, doctoral students carrying six or more credits, and all graduate assistants, are eligible for health services during the semester that they are enrolled.
 Other students and spouses may purchase a Health Service card entitling them to services.
-The Health Center program combines preventive medicine, treatment for illness or injury and health education, all on an outpatient basis.
-An unlimited number of office visits with a physician, nurse practitioner, physician assistant, nutritionist, or health educator is covered by the student health fees that are included in tuition.
-Other services are on a fee-for-service basis.
-Students should arrange supplemental medical insurance for those medical services not covered by the health fee.
+Eligible students are entitled to an unlimited number of office visits with a physician, nurse practitioner, physician assistant, nutritionist or health educator at no charge.
+Since laboratory, pharmacy, physical therapy, dental, optometry and radiology services are on a fee-for-service basis, medical insurance is highly recommended.
 Olin Health Center Services include: